BRIEF HISTORY OF GUCCI

 Gucci has been producing some of the world’s most exquisite, time-honored trunks and handbags since the late 19th century.
-And while trends come and go, many Gucci handbags have stood the test of time and retain the best resale value.
+And while trends come and go, many Gucci handbags have stood the test of time and retain the best secondhand value.
 But what if you’re unsure whether the bag you’re about to purchase is the real deal?
 We’re here to help.

 One of the first and most obvious ways to judge whether your bag is the real deal is by checking the GG logo.
 The two uppercase Gs should be thin at the top, have a thicker middle, and of course both Gs should overlap.
 If the logo is too thin or too shiny, you probably have found a fake.
 With the signature monogram, the logo and design should be consistent throughout the whole bag so if you notice oddly sized or lowercased Gs, the bag is probably a fake.